Call of Duty Modern Warfare 2: Release date, platforms, trailers, everything we know

 - CoD 2022: Warzone integration

-Modern Warfare 2 will finally launch on Friday, October 28, 2022.
+Modern Warfare 2 will finally launch in full on Friday, October 28, 2022.
 This continues the annual trend of new CoD titles releasing in the final quarter of the year.

 As usual, players will likely be able to pre-load digital versions of the game before jumping in right away as Modern Warfare 2 unlocks around the globe.